jfaraudo/SIESTA_examples/C60/README.md

-Example of SIESTA calculation with C60
+Example of SIESTA calculation of C60 molecular orbitals

-Calculation of molecular orbitals
+- input files
-MD simulation
+- output files produced in a run of the provided input